AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 -------

-:cpp:`IntVec` is a dimension-dependent class representing an integer vector in :cpp:`AMREX SPACEDIM`-dimensional space.
+:cpp:`IntVec` is a dimension-dependent class representing an integer vector in :cpp:`AMREXSPACEDIM`-dimensional space.
 An :cpp:`IntVect` can be constructed as follows,

 .. highlight:: c++